 Bike around southwest China on this tour of Yunnan region.
 Start in the appropriately-named Shangri-la, then bike to Bai Shui Tai.
 From here, you'll spend some days biking and hiking the magnificent Tiger Leaping Gorge before setting out to the area surrounding the Jade Dragon Snow Mountain.
 The tour ends in the historic town of Dali.
 Besides astonishing landscapes, this cycling tour will take you through historic rural villages, and introduce you to various Chinese minority cultures.

 April is marked by rain showers and cherry blossoms, signaling spring in here.
 April straddles the tourist shoulder season and peak tourist season, which picks up in May.
 It’s an ideal time to explore China without the crowds and cold.

 Once the new year’s celebrations wind down, it is shoulder season in China.
 Unless you want to partake in the world’s largest migration, it’s best to time your trip before or after Spring Festival, the Chinese New Year, a two-week festival that sometimes occurs in February (timing is based on the lunar calendar).
+The Chinese New Year starts on February 12 in 2021 and February 1 in 2022.
 Most businesses close during the holiday as those who can afford it head home for the holidays.
 Traveling post-holiday can be a bargain.
 Those brave enough to face the fierce cold that blankets much of China in February are rewarded with a spectacular winter wonderland.